Beverly Theatre (Beverly Hills, California): Architecture and design

-The theatre's interior featured Arabian Nights murals, a Chinese moon gate-shaped proscenium arch, and ornamental elephants throughout.
+The theater's interior featured Arabian Nights murals, a Chinese moon gate-shaped proscenium arch, and ornamental elephants throughout.
 The interior also included a Wurlitzer organ and space for an eight-piece orchestra.

 The theater was later remodeled in the Art Deco style, then remodeled again into a commercial space.
 The building's onion dome remained through each remodel.

 In popular culture

 Beverly Theatre's interior was featured in the 1980 film Xanadu.